-These calculations are only accurate if your baby is not supplemented, but sustained by your milk alone.
+These calculations are only accurate if your baby is breastfeeding exclusively.
 The average metabolic rate would be different if you supplemented with formula or donor breast milk.
-Therefore it cannot be calculated after 6 months, due to the fact that most babies start solids then.
+Therefore it cannot be calculated after 6 months since most babies start solids then.

 For those mothers who are pumping exclusively, this amount is more easily calculated.
-You would just take the amount of milk pumped in ounces and times it by 20.
-This is because there are 20 calories in every ounce of breast milk.
-For example: if you produce 40 ounces of milk per day, the calories of the milk would be equal to: 800 calories.
+You would take the amount of milk pumped in ounces and times it by 20; this is because there are 20 calories in every ounce of breast milk.
+For example: if you produce 40 ounces of milk per day, the calories of the milk would be equal to 800 calories.
 (40 * 20 = 800)

 You would then also need to take into consideration the amount of energy needed to produce that milk.
 Production efficiency is 80%, therefore, this would be your calculation: 40 * 20 = 800 / 0.8 = 1000.
 That’s a total of 1000 calories needed extra per day to produce 40 ounces of milk.

-But, your metabolism is tweaked during breastfeeding to help you use your calories more efficiently and therefore you need less calories.
+But, your metabolism is tweaked during breastfeeding, to help you use your calories more efficiently, and therefore you need fewer calories.

-Once you have this amount we need to minus the postpartum basal metabolism (you get more out of your calories when breastfeeding).
-This is the average amount.
-This differs:
+Once you have this amount, we need to subtract the postpartum basal metabolism (you get more out of your calories when breastfeeding).
+The following are average amounts.

 0 – 4 months = 300 calories